neurodata/checklists/methods_paper.md

 ## methods

 1. setting: explain the setting.  for example, we are given n samples in R^d, and we want to estimate a density.
-1. model: explain the model under which we are operating on.
-this may be a nonparametric model, in which we consider all possible distrutions on R^d, or a parametric model. if it is parametric, explicitly enumerate the assumptions relative to the nonparametric model.
+1. model: explain the statistical model under which we are operating.  this may be a nonparametric model, in which we consider all possible distrutions on R^d, or a parametric model. if it is parametric, explicitly enumerate the assumptions relative to the nonparametric model.
 1. goal: explain the goal, formally.  this almost always means either obtaining a test with high power, or an estimator with low expected loss, or a decision process with low regret.  ideally, this is stated using statistical decision theoretical language.
 1. desiderata: [here](https://github.com/neurodata/checklists/blob/master/algorithm_properties.md) is a list of algorithm properties.  the desiderata should typically be particular goals for a subset of these properties.